Red Oak High School (Texas)

 Red Oak High School is a 5A high school located in Red Oak, Texas, United States.
 It is part of the Red Oak Independent School District located in far north central Ellis County.
 In 2012, the school was rated "Academically Acceptable" by the Texas Education Agency.

 The Red Oak ISD has recently built a new facility for the school, located west and across the street from the current school.
 The new school also connects to nearby Texas State Highway 342, the main north-south highway through Red Oak.

+The district serves the majorities of the municipalities of Red Oak, Pecan Hill and Oak Leaf, along with some portions of Glenn Heights, Ovilla, and Waxahachie.